María Felipe y Pajares: Work

 María Felipe y Pajares was involved in the educational reform movements that swept Spain in the late nineteenth century.
-She was a lecturer, educator and member of the Royal Association of Sunday schools.
-Over her career she was awarded with two Votes of Thanks (Votos de Gracia) from the City Council of San Sebastian and another from the Guipúzcoa Provincial Board of First Education, in gratitude for her work in teaching.
+She was a lecturer, educator and member of the Royal Association of Sunday Schools.
+Over her career, she was awarded two Votes of Thanks (Votos de Gracia) from the City Council of San Sebastian and another from the Guipúzcoa Provincial Board of First Education, in gratitude for her work in teaching.